jatkinson1000/rse-skills-workshop/exercises/03_linting/README.md

 </details>

-We can now proceed to running ruff on the full precipitation code:
+We can now proceed to running ruff on the full code:

 ```
-ruff check precipitation_climatology.py
+ruff check geo.py
 ```